-The barge holiday commences in Paris where all guests assemble at a predetermined meeting point, often a hotel.
-A private transfer then whisked us away to our starting village of Montargis, a two-hour drive south of Paris.
+Barge holidays in France often commence in Paris.
+In this case, all guests assemble at a predetermined meeting point, often a hotel.
+A private transfer then whisked us away to our starting village of Montargis, a two-hour drive from Paris.

 The Renaissance cruises two canals along the border of the Loire Valley and Burgundy (Bourgogne).
 Our cruise departed from Montargis and ended in Châtillon-sur-Loire, via Montbouy, Rogney-Sept-les-Écluses, La Gazonne and Briare.

 Whilst we travelled along two canals, most of the week is spent on the Canal de Briare.
 This canal is approximately 45 kilometres (28 miles) and connects our starting town of Montargis with Briare.
 The final stretch on the Canal Latéral à la Loire takes us only 7.2 kilometres (4.2 miles) until the final destination at Châtillon-Sur-Loire.

 Loire Valley Activities: Highlights of our Barge Cruise

 - No Loire Valley cruise or visit to the Loire region would be complete without seeing at least one chateau.
 We were indeed spoilt, with visits to three chateaux.
 Without a doubt, the fanciest was Château de Fontainebleau, but of equal value were the privately-owned Château de la Bussière and Château de Ratilly.

 - A very special tour of the French Military horse stables at Fontainebleau, led by a working Colonel.